 On January 22, 1973, the Supreme Court handed down a decision that continues to divide the nation to this day.
 In Roe v.
 Wade, the Court ruled that a state law that banned abortions except to save the life of the mother was unconstitutional under the Fourteenth Amendment.
-Although the decision was arguably not the Court’s most important, it has proven to be one of the most recognized and controversial cases in the Court’s history.
+The decision has proven to be one of the most controversial cases in the Court’s history.

 Norma L. McCorvey discovered that she was pregnant in June 1969.
 It was to be her third child, but McCorvey wished to have an abortion.
 At the time, Texas law only allowed for abortion in cases of rape, incest, or to save the life of the mother.
 McCorvey was advised by her friends to falsely assert that she had been raped, but there was no police report to back up this claim.
 Instead, McCorvey attempted to have an illegal abortion, but she soon discovered that the authorities had shut down the facility.

 McCorvey visited a local attorney seeking advice on what to do next.
 The attorney assisted McCorvey with beginning the process of putting her child up for adoption, and also referred her to Linda Coffee and Sarah Weddington, two recent graduates of the University of Texas Law School.

 Coffee and Weddington brought a lawsuit on McCorvey’s behalf (who went by the alias “Jane Roe” throughout the case to protect her identity) claiming that the state’s law violated Roe’s constitutional rights.
 The suit claimed that, while her life was not in danger, Roe had a right to obtain an abortion in a safe, medical environment within her home state.
 The United States District Court for the Northern District of Texas agreed, and ruled that the Texas law violated Roe’s right to privacy found in the Ninth Amendment, and was therefore unconstitutional.